fd0livar/hup/docs/install.rst

 Installation
 ============

-The *frootlab shared library* (flib) requires Python 3.7 or later.
+The *Frootlab Shared Library* (flib) requires Python 3.7 or later.
 If you do not already have a Python environment configured on your computer, please see the instructions for installing the full `scientific Python stack`_.